Part One Dear Old Friends

 "It sounds like the two of you have history," Eponine said incredulously.
 "And what's all this about a Phantom?"

 "It's a long story," he told her.
 Mr. Y pushed a hidden switch and one of the mirrors slid open, revealing a downward staircase.
-"Come with me and tell you."
+"Come with me and I will tell you."

 "I hope I won't regret this," Eponine whispered.